In a time of churning, the best way to make change happen is by inspiring people.

 - And he spoke in his own authentic voice:

-Musk is not as polished a presenter as Steve Jobs but he did not try to be anything other than who he is.
+Musk is not as polished a presenter as Steve Jobs but he didn’t try to be anything other than who he is.
 He achieved all of the above points while being himself, remaining relaxed, joking, and stumbling at times.

-He also did a reasonable job of putting the building blocks together to make a story.
-(And again he did that his way.)
+He also did a reasonable job of putting the building blocks together into a story.

 “Will you place an order for one of these batteries?”

-“Will you do whatever else is within your power to help to make our vision for a renewable future a reality?”
+“In whatever work you do, will you help us to make this vision for a renewable future a reality?”

-We think that if he had he would have got even better results.
+We think that if he had he done so he would have got even better results.

 You can sign up to daily posts here.